WantedTechnologies/xpresso/README.md

 	return x.Object(this).equals(obj);
 }
 ```
-The code above works by exploring the members of the two objects (*this* and *obj*), as well as of each of their respective superclasses, and by comparing the values of those members.
+In the above code, xpresso first finds the members of the two objects (*this* and *obj*), and then compares the values of those members.

 ```
 @Override